As business owners, we must wrangle our long-term goals and guide them safely into the corral if we want to succeed.

 We can’t just sit around and wait for ‘it’ to happen …

 Figuring out the strategy is part of the fun.

 This is my world.
-But, I ask myself the same questions you do:
+But, I asked myself the same questions you do:

-What could I do to stand out in my industry?
+What can I do to stand out in my industry?

-Was there a way to re-energize my website’s Services page?
+Is there a way to re-energize my company services?

 The non-snooze-worthy answer

-We will visit Robert Ballard’s Woods Hole Oceanographic Institution team in their furthering of underwater research, as well as take a peek at a little-known movie production unit: Lightstorm Entertainment.
+We will visit Robert Ballard’s Woods Hole Oceanographic Institution team in its furthering of underwater research, as well as take a peek at a little-known movie production unit: Lightstorm Entertainment.

 I was wrong